genomicsengland/COVID19_GenOMICC_AVT_analysis/README.md

 ## Phenotype definition
 We use a single endpoint, with cases being COVID-19 positive critically ill patients as assessed by their treating clinician and controls being COVID-19 positive individuals with mild symptoms supplemented with individuals from the 100K genomes project.

-The most similar phenotype definition from HGI is phenotype C:
+The most similar phenotype definition from HGI:
-Severe Covid-19 (A2 in Covid-19 HGI):
+Severe Covid-19 (Phenotype A2 in Covid-19 HGI):
 * Cases: laboratory confirmed Covid-19 with one or more of the following outcomes:
     Death
     ECMO requirement